Windjana Gorge National Park

 This relatively small but popular 134 hectare National Park preserves a section of a 350 million-year old Devonian Reef.
 Regarded by geologists as a classic feature of world geology, the scenic gorge was carved by the Lennard River through the Napier Range with good exposure of the ancient reef system.
 Only 3 kilometers east of the gorge are the ruins of Lillimilura Station.

 The park is 145 kilometers from Derby and from Fitzroy Crossing.
 All access roads may be impassable for periods during the wet season.
 Road condition reports are available from the Fitzroy Crossing Tourist Bureau or the Main Road Department.
+Please note that it is advisable to visit the park in a 4WD.

 Visitor Services and Facilities